-5.1 Membership is limited to individuals who hold a valid Puget Sound Pilots License issued by the Board of Pilotage Commissioners of the State of Washington ("Pilot" or "Pilots"), and business entities owned by those individuals as more fully described in Section 5.2 herein.

-5.2 A Member may be a corporation, or a professional services corporation, a limited liability company or a professional limited liability company ("Authorized Entity"), provided that:

-5.2.1 The Authorized Entity is duly organized and in good standing under the appropriate corporation or limited liability company laws of the State of Washington;

-5.2.2 The Authorized Entity shall have only one stockholder or member, one director and one officer, or one Manager, and the Pilot shall be an employee, and the other employees of the Authorized Entity shall be limited to the Pilot's immediate family members;

-5.2.3 Such sole stockholder, member, director, officer, Manager and Pilot employee shall be a person who is the holder of a valid Puget Sound Pilots License issued by the Board of Pilotage Commissioners of the State of Washington, in good standing;

-5.2.4 Such Authorized Entity and its licensed Pilot shall have all of the obligations, responsibilities and duties to the Puget Sound Pilots as an individual Member of the Puget Sound Pilots would have;

-5.2.5 Such individual licensed Pilot shall cause to be exercised and perform all of the rights and duties of the Pilot's Authorized Entity with respect to membership in the Association;

-5.3 It is the intent of this Section 5 to permit Members to incorporate themselves or form a limited liability company, without in any way diminishing or changing their duties, responsibilities, and obligations of and to the Association.
+- 5.1 Membership is limited to Pilots, and to Authorized Entities owned by Pilots as more fully described in Section 5.2 herein. - 5.2 A Member may be a corporation, or a professional services corporation, a limited liability company or a professional limited liability company ("Authorized Entity"), provided that: - 5.2.1 The Authorized Entity is duly organized and in good standing under the appropriate corporation or limited liability company laws of the State of Washington; - 5.2.2 The Authorized Entity shall have only one stockholder or member, one director and one officer, or one Manager, and the Pilot shall be an employee, and the other employees of the Authorized Entity shall be limited to the Pilot's immediate family members; - 5.2.3 Such sole stockholder, member, director, officer, Manager and Pilot employee shall be a person who is the holder of a valid Puget Sound Pilots License issued by the Board of Pilotage Commissioners of the State of Washington, in good standing; - 5.2.4 Such Authorized Entity and its Pilot holding a License shall have all of the obligations, responsibilities and duties to the Puget Sound Pilots as an individual Member of the Puget Sound Pilots would have; - 5.2.5 Such individual Pilot holding a License shall cause to be exercised and perform all of the rights and duties of the Pilot's Authorized Entity with respect to membership in the Association; - 5.3 It is the intent of this Section 5 to permit Members to form corporations or limited liability companies, to be Members without in any way diminishing or changing their duties, responsibilities, and obligations of and to the Association.
 Notwithstanding the foregoing, the Pilot owning a Member corporation or limited liability company shall have all of the responsibilities and duties of a Member of the Association.